 CROUCHING LION MAP

-Right from the start, this hike takes off at a steep incline.
+Ducking into the bushes from the road next to Kahana Bay, the hike is immediately into the wild with a steep incline.
 You will definitely work up a sweat as you climb over gnarled tree roots, and duck under stooping branches.
 As you continue to climb, the trail becomes more and more pronounced.
 There are parts that are very slippery due to the dry crumbling dirt but for the most part, the thick vegetation helps to stabilize the trail.
 Hiking shoes or shoes with good grip are ideal for this steep slippery trail.
 I don’t advise this trail in the rain whatsoever and it will be very dangerous.

 Coming across the first pillbox of the hike, we decided to climb atop and check out the view of Kahana Bay.
 On this pillbox, someone has painted a giant red, orange, and green ‘Aloha’.
 The views are already pretty sweet from here and it only takes ten minutes to reach this point.